jeffreycwitt/hn202/docs/class-15.md

 Decisive for his ability to control the situation was the Battle of Edington in 878.
 The result of this battle was a capitulating agreement with the Vikings.
 The agreement between Alfred the Great and Guthrum included granting the Vikings a settled area within the British Isles (see the map of above) referred to by the Anglo-Saxons as "Danelaw".

-His success in dealing with the Vikings was notable and by **886** Alfred was no longer claiming to be King of Wessex, but King of the Anglo-Saxons.
+His success in dealing with the Vikings was notable and by 886 Alfred was no longer claiming to be King of Wessex, but King of the Anglo-Saxons.
 (Any traditional list of English Monarchs will usually begin in 886 with Alfred the Great.)

 #### Cultural

 Alfred was also a little bit like a Charlemagne in England, in that he made a serious attempt to improve learning and "spiritual life" within his kingdom.

-Alfred lamented in the preface to his translation of Gregory's Pastoral Care that:
+Alfred lamented in the preface to his translation of Gregory's *Pastoral Care* that:

 > "learning had declined so thoroughly in England that there were very few men on this side of the Humber who could understand their divine services in English or even translate a single letter from Latin into English: and I suppose that there were not many beyond the Humber either".
 (Keynes, Simon; Lapidge, Michael (1983) p.
 125. *Alfred the Great, Asser's Life of King Alfred and other contemporary sources*.
 Harmondsworth, England)

 He took efforts to improve the situation by establishing things like a "court school".
-But unique, relative to the rest of Europe was that school was conducted in English (rather than Latin).
+But unique, relative to the rest of Europe was the fact that this school taught English (rather than Latin).
 <!-- For example, he established a "court school" and unusually a school in "English"  -->

 <!-- 899 coincides with the close of this middle period.
 (847/849-899) -->